How To Control Cherry Shrimp Population?

 3. Using As Food For Other Fishes

-You can follow this step if you keep other fishes beside shrimps, especially monster fishes like Arowana, Oscar, Cichlids, etc. These fishes love to eat shrimps.
-Even if you have betta, you can feed it live shrimp.
+You can follow this step if you keep other fish in addition to shrimp, especially monster fish like Arowana, Oscar, Cichlids, etc. These fish love shrimp.
+Even if you have a betta, you can feed it live shrimp.

-Live shrimp is an excellent source of protein for fishes.
-If there are too many shrimps in your shrimp tank, why not feed some to your other fishes?
+Live shrimp is an excellent source of protein for fish.
+If there are too many shrimps in your shrimp tank, why not feed some to your other fish?

-You can either feed the shrimps live or make a food out of them.
-If you want to make a fish food, first boil the shrimps and then freeze it for feeding at a later time.
+You can either feed the shrimp live or make food out of them.
+If you want to make fish food, first boil the shrimp and then freeze them for later feeding.

-If you feed any DIY food to your fishes, you can easily add some chopped up shrimps there.
-It will further enrich the food and increase the protein content.
+If you feed your fish DIY food, you can easily add some chopped shrimp.
+This will further enrich the food and increase the protein content.

 4. Adding A Predator Fish